mahrusferdous/playwright-robot/README.md

 -   `main.py` — Core automation that logs into https://www.saucedemo.com, finds a product, and prints its price.
 -   `api.py` — Flask API wrapper to trigger the automation via HTTP requests.
 -   `mcp_agent.py` — Scaffold for integrating an LLM via the MCP pattern (illustrative).
--   `env` — Python virtual environment with dependencies.
+-   `requirements.txt` — Python dependencies.

 ## Setup